Close Menu

 Vice President Dr. Bharrat Jagdeo with other officials

-Pointing to Guyana as an example, Jagdeo highlighted the Low Carbon Development Strategy (LCDS) launched in 2009 and the revised LCDS 2030 launched in 2022, which has generated nearly US$1 billion through forest carbon credits and funded community projects and flood defenses.
+Pointing to Guyana’s progress, Dr Jagdeo mentioned the country’s Low Carbon Development Strategy, first introduced in 2009 and later expanded through the LCDS 2030 framework.
+The initiative has generated nearly US$1 billion through carbon forest credits, supporting community development projects and strengthening flood defences.

 Featured Big Top Left